Chest Pain After Drinking Alcohol: Why Does It Happen?

 Can Alcohol Cause Chest Pain?

 Additionally, the expansion of heart muscles caused by prolonged drinking can also lead to a condition called alcohol cardiomyopathy.
 This is when expanded and weakened heart muscles put extra pressure on blood vessels, which could then increase the risk of heart failure and prevent the heart from pumping fluid throughout the body properly, leading to fluid build-up.
 Heavy drinkers and people with alcohol use disorders are at a higher risk of experiencing chest pain after drinking and other similar side effects.
-If you’re frequently experiencing these symptoms, then it may be a sign that you need alcohol detox and treatment.
+If you’re frequently experiencing these symptoms, then it may be a sign that you need alcohol detox and treatment at one of our Banyan rehab locations.

 Heart Attack and Drinking Alcohol: Know the Symptoms